Notes for contributors

 Mulvany, N. (1999) ‘Software tools for indexing: revisited’, The Indexer 21(4), 160–3.

 - Notes (if any) should be listed in one numerical sequence at the end of the article, and indicated by superior numbers in the text.

 - Tables and diagrams should complement the text and should indicate clearly what they are meant to show.
-They should be referred to in the text and their approximate position indicated.
-Tables and figures should be in saved in separate files, not as part of the text file.
-The format for electronic versions of figures should be agreed through consultation with the Production Editor.
-In all other cases, good-quality black-and-white, camera-ready illustrations should be provided.
-Lettering should be of an appropriate size for reduction to fit the page dimensions of The Indexer (double-column layout, each column 90 x 251 mm).
+All should have captions.
+They should be referred to in the text (as Figure 1, Table 1, etc.) and their approximate position indicated.
+Tables and figures should be saved in separate files, not as part of the text file, but captions should be included in the text file.
+Line diagrams should be supplied as high-resolution artwork and illustrations as good quality glossy prints or high-resolution jpg files.
+Lettering should be of an appropriate size for reduction to fit the page dimensions of The Indexer (220 x 160 mm.).